Babička’s Makovec (Czech Poppy Seed Roll)

 • 280g self-raising flour + more for kneading

-• 1 Tbsp cooking salt (optional to leave out if you’re pairing it with a salty dish)
+• 1 tsp cooking/kosher salt (optional to leave out if you’re pairing it with a salty dish)

 • For brushing: 100g melted butter (or olive oil)